ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-python/index.md

   to `"add " + "strings " + "together"`).
 Single-quoted strings are like
   Python’s `r"raw strings"`.
 * There are no “new style” and “old style” classes.
 Just one kind.
+  (Python 3+ doesn’t have this issue, but it isn’t fully backward compatible with Python 2.)
 * You never directly access attributes.
 With Ruby, it’s all method calls.
 * Parentheses for method calls are usually optional.